influxdata/docs-v2/content/v2.0/get-started.md

    Enter nothing for an infinite retention period.
 7. Confirm the details for your primary user, organization, and bucket.

 InfluxDB is now initialized with a primary user, organization, bucket, and authentication token.
-It has also create a config profile for you so that you don't have to add organization and token to every command.
+InfluxDB also creates a configuration profile for you so that you don't have to add organization and token to every command.
 To view that config profile, use the [`influx config list`](/v2.0/reference/cli/influx/config) command.

 To continue to use InfluxDB via the CLI, you need the authentication token created during setup.
 To view the token, log into the UI with the credentials created above.
 (For instructions, see [View tokens in the InfluxDB UI](/v2.0/security/tokens/view-tokens/#view-tokens-in-the-influxdb-ui).)